Missed connection

 Damages

-You may have a right to damages for expenses that you have because of the delayed flight.
+You may have a right to compensation for expenses that you incurred because of the delayed flight.
 For example, you can demand reimbursement for food at the airport (if the airline did not arrange food and beverages), missed hotel nights or lost work income.
+You may be entitled to compensation regardless of whether your flight is covered by EU rules or not.
 It is important that you keep in mind to limit your expenses, otherwise you may only get reimbursement for a portion of your costs.

 Remember that you must be able to prove what expenses you had and that they are linked to the delay so that you will be able to request reimbursement for them.
 Save all the receipts for your expenses as evidence.
 If you want reimbursement for lost work income, you need to present a certificate from your employer.